 Get monthly email updates when I add new resources to our Family Action Toolkits

-Using the story ‘Pretty Salma’ to teach kids about coercion and grooming
+In this post: How we use the story ‘Pretty Salma’ to help kids identify coercion and grooming.

-To deal with the overwhelm of working full time with the kids home, we’ve been sending the kids outside to bike around the block alone.
+To deal with the overwhelm of working full time with the kids home through the pandemic, we’ve been sending the kids outside to bike around the block alone.
 We’ve also resorted to setting them up with their own email and icloud accounts so they can zoom with teachers and friends.

 Quick Things You Need To Know: